Flexpa

 Quickstart

-Flexpa Link can be used in an app to authorize access to health plans, claims, and clinical data.
-Then, Flexpa API can be used to query electronic medical records via FHIR Resources.
+Flexpa Link can be used in an app to authorize access to health plans, claims,

-See this in action by building and running Flexpa's quickstart application hosted on GitHub.
 After that, continue reading to learn how the application works so you can modify this example for your own uses.

-Quickstart setup
+#Quickstart setup

-Let's start by getting the quickstart project running locally on your machine.
 This section walks through cloning the quickstart repo, setting your API keys, running the project, and testing it.

-Clone repo
+#Clone repo

 First, clone the quickstart repository: